GLOBAL MARKETS-Asian stocks track global shares lower, U.S. CPI in focus

 "And with energy prices still pushing higher, it is not yet clear that inflation has peaked.
 Fed guidance and policy actions may have to turn more hawkish for longer.
 Financial markets are nervous."

-For months, markets have focused on how fast central banks have been moving to curb inflation.
-Investors now expect the Federal Reserve to raise interest rates by 50 basis points next week, especially if U.S. consumer price data on Friday confirms elevated inflation.
+Investors expect the Federal Reserve to raise interest rates by 50 basis points next week, especially if U.S. consumer price data on Friday confirms elevated inflation.

 The consensus forecast sees a year-over-year inflation rate for May of 8.3%, unchanged from April.

 Shares on Wall Street tumbled as the market awaited the price data.
-The S&P 500 .SPX and Nasdaq .IXIC fell more than 2% in their biggest daily percentage declines since mid-May, with mega-cap growth stocks leading the way.
+The S&P 500 .SPX and Nasdaq .IXIC fell more than 2% in their biggest daily percentage declines since mid-May.

-While some investors have been hopeful that inflation may have peaked, a recent run higher in oil prices to a 13-week high has dented that optimism, boosting the appeal of the safe-haven dollar.
+In currency markets, the U.S. dollar =USD eased 0.2%against a basket of major currencies, pulling away from its highest level in three weeks ahead of the U.S. inflation report.

-In currency markets, the U.S. dollar =USD retained its broad strength against a basket of major currencies, hovering around its highest level in three weeks.
-The euro EUR= wallowed at a 2-1/2 week low while the yen JPY= gained 0.16% against the greenback, pulling away from a 20-year low.
+On Friday, The two-year yield US2YT=RR, which rises with traders' expectations of higher Fed fund rates, continued its climb to be hover around the highest level since early May.
+It touched 2.8352% compared with a U.S. close of 2.817%.

 World FX rates YTDhttp://tmsnrt.rs/2egbfVh